lambda-feedback/user-documentation/docs/developer/evaluation_functions/specification.md

 ### Error Handling
 Error reporting should follow a specific approach for all evaluation functions. **If the `evaluation_function` you've written doesn't throw any errors, then it's output is returned under the `result` field - and assumed to have worked properly**.
 This means that if you catch an error in your code manually, and simply return it - the frontend will assume everything went fine.
 Instead, errors can be handled in two ways:

-**Letting `evaluation_function` fail**: On the backend, the call to evaluation_function is wrapped in a try/except which catches any exception.
+**Letting `evaluation_function` fail**: On the request handler in the [Base Layer](#base-layer), the call to evaluation_function is wrapped in a try/except which catches any exception.
 This causes the evaluation to stop completely, returning a standard message, and a repr of the exception thrown in the `error.detail` field.

 **Custom errors**: If you want to report more detailed errors from your function, use the `EvaluationException` class provided in the [evaluation-function-utils](module.md#errors) package.
 These are caught before all other standard exceptions, and are dealt with in a different way.
 These provide a way for your function to throw errors and stop executing safely, while supplying more accurate feedback to the front-end.